 A Closeup of a typical rock.
 Imagine a pair of highly polished bookends made from this material.

 Hidden Treasures Trading Post in Goldfield.
 Make sure to stop by Bryan Smalley’s shop.
 489 S. Bellevue Ave Goldfield, NV (775) 485-3761.
-His Facebook page is at this link: https://www.facebook.com/HiddenTreasuresTradingPost/
+His Facebook page was at this link: https://www.facebook.com/HiddenTreasuresTradingPost/, however, it now appears inactive.
+Try searching for Bryan Smalley by his name on Facebook.

 Look for this storefront right on Highway 95.
 It’s Sharon Artlip’s store, Goldfield Art & Business Services.
 She’s one of the claim owners.
 (775) 485-3789.